 Conclusion: Red and black maca have protective effects on bone architecture . . . (source)

-Building up your bone density isn’t something you should wait to to do when your older – once it’s gone, there’s no getting it back.
-You can prevent brittle bones, and if your older, maintain the bone density you have with strength-training and by inviting my favorite workout partner along – maca.
+Building up your bone density isn’t something you should wait to do when you’re older.
+Once it’s gone, there’s no getting it back.
+You can prevent brittle bones.
+If you’re older, maintain the bone density you have with strength-training and by inviting my favorite workout partner along – maca.

 In a recent study, maca almost tripled human cartilage’s anabolic activity, even with inflammation. (source)

 Most of us think of fall when we think cinnamon.
-We add it to pies and eggnog and it brings a warm, cozy feel down to the tips of our ten little piggies.
+We add it to pies and eggnog.
+It brings a warm, cozy feel down to the tips of our ten little piggies.
 But cinnamon is more than a warm, fuzzy spice.
-It’s use is well-documented to bring inflammatory relief and decrease muscle soreness – two issues many of us deal with whether we’re working out or simply feeling the effects of poor health.
+Its use is well-documented to bring inflammatory relief and decrease muscle soreness.
+Both of these issues many of us deal with whether we’re working out or simply feeling the effects of poor health.

 A six-week study involving forty-nine healthy, athletic women, between 13-25 years old, showed that when the women took 3 grams of cinnamon powder per day, they noticed a significant decrease in muscle soreness. (source)